swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 - "How can I run Python programs?"
 objectives:
 - "Launch the Jupyter Notebook, create new notebooks, and exit the Notebook."
+- "Create and run Python cells in a notebook."
 - "Create Markdown cells in a notebook."
-- "Create and run Python cells in a notebook."
+- "More efficiently navigate Jupyter notebooks with keyboard shortcuts."
 keypoints:
 - "Python programs are plain text files."
 - "Use the Jupyter Notebook for editing and running Python."
-- "The Notebook has Command and Edit modes."
-- "Use the keyboard and mouse to select and edit cells."
+- "Use the menu bar to modify and run cells in a Jupyter notebook."
 - "The Notebook will turn Markdown into pretty-printed documentation."
 - "Markdown does most of what HTML does."
+- "Save time modifying and running cells by using keyboard shortcuts."

 ---
 ## Python programs are plain text files.